Backseating-Committee-2k/Seatbelt/README.md

 ## How to build

 The project uses [CMake](https://cmake.org/) as build system.
-All dependencies are automatically fetched.
+All dependencies are fetched automatically.
 Build the software like so:

 ```